Saint John's Abbey, Collegeville: Grounds

-In addition to the preparatory school, the abbey also established Saint John's University, which was connected to the abbey itself by "Quadrangle", at the time the largest building west of the Mississippi River dedicated to education.
-The abbey also operates the Liturgical Press, one of the foremost liturgical publishing houses in the United States.
+In addition to the preparatory school, the abbey also established Saint John's University, which was connected to the abbey by the "Quadrangle", at the time the largest building west of the Mississippi River dedicated to education.

 Also located on the grounds of the abbey are the Collegeville Institute for Ecumenical and Cultural Research, the Episcopal House of Prayer (Diocese of Minnesota), the original Minnesota Public Radio studio, and the Saint John the Baptist Parish Center.
-The 2500 acre grounds of the abbey comprise lakes, prairie, and hardwoods on rolling glacial moraine, and have been designated the Saint John's Arboretum.
+The 2500 acre grounds of the abbey comprise lakes, prairie, and hardwoods on a rolling glacial moraine, and have been designated the Saint John's Arboretum.
 The abbey is the location of a number of structures designed by the modernist Bauhaus architect Marcel Breuer.
 The Abbey Church, with its banner bell tower, is one of his best-known works.
 The upper church houses the newly expanded Holtkamp Pasi organ with over 6,000 pipes.
 In its undercroft is a chapel that contains the relics of Saint Peregrine.

 A historic district of 17 buildings at Saint John's Abbey and University was listed on the National Register of Historic Places in 1979 for having national significance in the themes of architecture, community planning and development, education, and religion.
 It was nominated for being an architecturally and historically significant campus of a leading religious and educational institution of the Order of Saint Benedict.

 The abbey is the setting for The Cloister Walk, a collection of essays on Christian spirituality by Kathleen Norris.

 The grounds include the Episcopal House of Prayer, a retreat center affiliated with the Episcopal Church.

+Publishing house

+The abbey operates the Liturgical Press, formerly Cistercian Publications, one of the foremost liturgical publishing houses in the United States.
+Liturgical Press publishes book series such as Cistercian Studies.